Product sheet

 • Boring: creating a cylindrical or conical surface inside the part.

-• Grooving: creation of internal or external grooves for various applications, such as housing a circlip on an axis.
+• Grooving: creation of internal or external grooves for various applications.

-• Threading: making threads in a male part using a specialized tool.
+• Threading: making a thread in a male part using a specialised tool.

 • Tapping: the process of creating a thread inside a hole.